 Pour one cup of baking soda and half a cup of white vinegar into the bathtub.
-Swirl it around so that it mixes properly while using rubber gloves so that you do not burn yourself and then place the rubber bath mats inside.
+Swirl it around so that it mixes properly while using rubber gloves so that you do not burn yourself and then place the mats inside.

-Step 4: Remove the bath mats and hand dry them with a towel before placing them outside in the sun or in the breeze where it will dry properly.
+Step 4: Remove the mats and hand dry them with a towel before placing them outside in the sun or in the breeze where it will dry properly.

 How to wash a rubber bath mat in the washing machine

 Not many people know this, but it’s possible and perfectly fine to wash rubber bath mats in the washing machine, and here we will show you how to do that.

 Step 1: Place the mat inside of the washing machine.
 Add a couple of towels or some regular laundry in there too.

 Step 2: Add your usual laundry detergent and put it on a gentle cycle with either warm or cold water.